vincent-camus/carry-cut-back-adder/README.md

 * the power report

-If you have modified the DELAY constraint or customized the CCBA architecture, check the timing report and slack to see if the synthetized design fits the timing contraint.
+If you have modified the DELAY constraint or customized the CCBA architecture, check the timing report and slack to see if the synthesized design fits the timing contraint.

 5. The script exports the Verilog netlist and the SDF information in the files adder32.v